tyage/slack-patron/README.md

 Copy `config.yml.example` to `config.yml` and edit it.

-Notice: database uri should be `mongo:27017` and redis uri should be `redis://redis:6379` with docker-compose.
+Notice: database uri should be `mongo:27017` and redis uri should be `redis://redis:6379`.

 ```sh
 $ docker-compose up -d